intelligentplant/IndustrialAppStore.ClientTools.DotNet/docs/data-core-api-client/Tag-Searches.md

 > **NOTE:**
 > IAS apps will be unable to see any data sources unless they have been granted the `DataRead` or `DataWrite` scope.
+> Additionally, users must grant an IAS app access to a data source before it becomes visible.

 A tag on a data source represents the value of a single instrument in an industrial process, or e.g. the result of a calculation, recorded over time.
 To search for available tags on a data source, use the `FindTagsAsync` method on the client's `DataSources` property.
 The `IntelligentPlant.DataCore.Client` namespace contains extension methods to simplify the invocation of this operation.